 Some of the abnormal cells go away without treatment, but others can become cancerous.
-This phase of the disease is called dysplasia (an abnormal growth of cells).
+This phase of the disease is called dysplasia, which is an abnormal growth of cells.
 Dysplasia in the anus is called anal intraepithelial neoplasia (AIN) or anal squamous intraepithelial lesions (SILs).

 The anus is made up of different types of cells, and each type can become cancerous.
 There are several different types of anal cancer based on the type of cell where the cancer began:

-- Squamous cell carcinoma is the most common type of anal cancer.
+Squamous cell carcinoma is the most common type of anal cancer.
 This cancer begins in the outer lining of the anal canal.

-- Adenocarcinoma arises from the glands that make mucous located under the anal lining.
+Adenocarcinoma arises from the glands that make mucous located under the anal lining.

-- Basal cell carcinoma is a type of skin cancer that can appear in the perianal (around the anus) skin.
+Basal cell carcinoma is a type of skin cancer that can appear in the perianal (around the anus) skin.

 Melanoma begins in cells that produce color found in the skin or anal lining.
 Learn more about melanoma .

 The next section in this guide is Statistics .
 It helps explain how many people are diagnosed with this disease and general survival rates.
 Or, use the menu to choose another section to continue reading this guide.